 "I don't feel good...
 Could I take a bath?"

-Horizontal Portable Bath Kit
+Emergency Portable Shower Kit

-There are three parts of HPBK (Horizontal Portable Bath Kit): float controller, shower, and quick-dry air bed.
+The EPS kit has three sub-systems: float controller, shower, and quick-dry air bed.
 The controller can float in the shower water.
-It has three functions: inflating the air, heating the air bed and pumping the water.
+It has three functions: inflating the air, heating the air bed, and pumping the water.
 The turbine blades inside pump the air to inflate the air bed.
-Once the heating wire plugs in the bed, the whole lying area will be warm in order to regulate human body temperature.
+When the heating wire plugs into the bed, the entire lying area will warm to regulate human body temperature.
 Then the controller begins to pump the water into the shower through the hose.